 Although homeowners insurance is put in place to cover varying emergencies or disasters, there are some exceptions.
 For example, earthquake and flood damage are not covered in standard home insurance policies.

 You’ll have to purchase a separate policy, or pay for additional coverage, if you live in flood- or earthquake-prone areas.
-You should also be aware that damage from termites or other pests are never covered by property insurance policies.
+You should also be aware that damage from termites or other pests are sometimes excluded by property insurance policies.

 Types Of Property Damage Covered By Your Insurance